timescale/docs/timescaledb/how-to-guides/hypertables/hypertables-and-unique-indexes.md

 Before you create a unique index, you need to determine what unique indexes are allowed on your hypertable.
 Begin by identifying your partitioning columns.

-In TimescaleDB, the following columns are partitioning columns:
+TimescaleDB uses these columns for partitioning hypertables:
 *   The time column used to create the hypertable.
 Every TimescaleDB hypertable is partitioned by time.
 *   Any space-partitioning columns.
 Space partitions are optional and not